MarcoWorms/learn.js/README.md

   console.log(y) // y is not defined (undefined)
 }

-// otherFunc cant acess y because its only visible inside someFunc scope.
-Let's see other example:
+// otherFunc cant acess "y" because its only visible inside someFunc scope.
+// Let's see other example:

 let somefunc = () => {
   let otherFunc = () => {